 Permanent acquired childhood hearing loss can occur due to the following reasons amongst others:

-Measles, Mumps, whooping cough, Meningitis, Unknown viral infections (often simply presenting like a common cold), Noise exposure, Ototoxic medications.
+Measles, Mumps, whooping cough, Meningitis, Unknown viral infections (often simply presenting like a common cold), Noise exposure and Ototoxic medications.

 Startle at loud sounds